WengJunFeng/kendryteK210_Standalone_faceDetect/README.md

 The intial code (modified) from here: https://github.com/kendryte/kendryte-standalone-demo/tree/develop/face_detect

-Built with Visual Studio Code (platfrom IO extension).
+Built with Visual Studio Code (platform IO extension).

 In order to get this working, I had to copy the lib folder from: https://github.com/kendryte/kendryte-standalone-sdk